 As you approach menopause your reproductive system will be in steady decline, and each cycle fewer eggs will be available for recruitment either in the natural menstrual cycle or in a stimulated treatment cycle.
 For this reason it is important that women over the age of 35 seek out a fertility specialist early in their journey to parenthood.
 For these patients there just simply is not a lot of time to waste.

-The uterus is a complex organ which must nurture and protect a pregnancy from the very beginning all the way through birth.
+The uterus is a complex organ that must nurture and protect a pregnancy from the very beginning all the way through birth.
 There are many types of disorders that can affect the uterus.
 In some cases, fertility treatment may allow a patient to carry a pregnancy to term even with uterine factor infertility.
 In more severe cases, the use of a gestational carrier to carry the pregnancy to term will be required.

 Male Factor Infertility

 Male factor infertility usually involves a decreased amount of motile sperm in the ejaculate but can range all the way to patients who do not have any sperm in the ejaculate or who are unable to ejaculate.
 Having zero sperm in the ejaculate does not mean that you are not making sperm, it just means for some reason it is not making its way into the ejaculate.
 A urologist who specializes in fertility can help determine why this is happening and how to retrieve the sperm directly from the testicle.
 Likewise, patients who have little or no ejaculate may be making plenty of sperm, but either their accessory glands are dysfunctional or the sperm may be passing into the bladder during ejaculation.
-In either case, our team can help determine the cause and recover sperm for use in fertility treatments.
+In either case, our team can help determine the cause and recover sperm for use infertility treatments.
 In some cases fertility hormones are not functioning properly and medication can be prescribed to help regulate their function and production.